-Come back the next day and test the soil and to see if it’s ready for sowing.
+Come back the next day and test the soil to see if it’s ready for sowing.
 If the soil is too wet, come back the next day.
-Remember that the ground can’t be too wet for seeds, and it is OK if it takes a few days to pass be ready for seeds.
+Remember that the ground can’t be too wet for seeds, and it is OK if it takes a few days to pass to be ready for seeds.

 If the soil is perfect and ready for sowing, then go ahead and plant your seeds.